amgarton47/CS62data-structures/Synchro_DLL/project/README.md

 locked for the duration of that method, so that no other `synchronized` method can execute (on that object) until the in-progress operation completes.

+When a method is declared to be *synchronized*, any invocation of that method will lock the object whose method was invoked (`this`) for the duration of that call.
+No other calls to *synchronized* methods (on that object) will be allowed until the in-progress operation completes.

 Update the `DLL_Node` to make the `insert()` and `remove()` methods to be `synchronized` and re-run your tests.

 We expect that you will find these results to be disappointing:

-   1. report your results (threads, error-free cycles).
+   1. report your results: threads, error-free cycles, any change in the per-cycle probability of failure.

-   2. Review the `DLL_Node` APIs and specifications for the `synchronized` methods, and suggest an explanation for why this did not completely elminate the problem.
+   2. Review the `DLL_Node` code and APIs for the `synchronized` methods, and suggest an explanation for why making these methods *synchronized* did not elminate the problem.

 ### 5. Java Block Synchronization